tblondelle/random_image_viewer/README.md

 Version 1.1.
 By Thomas Blondelle.

 ## Ideas to improve it
+* Being able to copy the file in the clipboard, instead of the reference only.
 * In fullscreen: hoovering in the top right corner reveals a cross to quit;
 * Speed